Building the Hermione in Rochefort – history in the making

 The project began back in July 1997, when the Hermione-La Fayette association embarked on an ambitious challenge – to recreate in detail the vessel that has forever linked the French and France with American independence.
 Their choice of location to build the Hermione was obvious; in the naval town of Rochefort, on the banks of the River Charente close to where it flows into the sea, and where work on the first Hermione began in 1778.

-It has certainly not been easy or quick and the scheduled finishing date in 2008 has been pushed back several years (the original build took 11 months but they did have lots of manpower…).
+It has certainly not been easy or quick and the scheduled finishing date in 2008 was pushed back several years (the original build took 11 months but they did have lots of manpower…).
 The ship and its armaments contain a total of 400,000 different bits of wood and metal, and there are more than 1,000 pulleys alone to build and fit.
 To provide the wood around 2,000 oaks have been felled in forests around France (from renewable sources).
 On top of all this the modern builders have had to contend with safety rules over seaworthiness that didn’t really constrain their forbears…

 However, the association’s logistical headaches have proved a bonus for visitors; giving more and more people the chance to walk around and see this complex project at first hand.
 The construction is taking place next to the Corderie Royale, the now restored centrepiece of what was the town’s Arsenal (and which is itself well worth a visit – it’s where they used to make ropes).